 Ennis was designated by the 1997 State Legislature as the home of the "Official Texas Bluebonnet Trail" and was designated the "Official Bluebonnet City of Texas.".
 From April 1-30, Ennis showcases over 40 miles of mapped driving Bluebonnet Trails sponsored by the Ennis Garden Club.
 These trails are the oldest such trails known in the state, and tens of thousands of visitors make the short trek to Ennis to view this wonderful wildflower show.
 The Ennis Garden Club will drive the trails to check the bloom status each week starting in April.
 The Club then reports to the Ennis Convention and Visitors Bureau about the latest status of the bluebonnets so that visitors can be well informed where the best flowers are on the trails at the time of their visit.
 Each year, the bluebonnets will appear on different trails as these are natural to the area.
 In Ennis, the bluebonnets typically peak around the 3rd week of April, according to the Ennis Garden Club.
 This can vary year to year due to weather conditions and terrain, so please check this website or call 972-878-4748 before your visit.
-The Ennis CVB will be open 7 days a week in April.
-Updated trail maps will be available online and at the Ennis CVB next bluebonnet season (approximately late March and April 2017)
+The Ennis CVB is open 7 days a week.
+On Easter Sunday, April 16, the Visitor Center will be closed but the trails are open!!
+There will be limited trail maps at the door of the Visitor Center or you can download bluebonnet info here or download the Ennis Y'all mobile app on android and iphone for best trails.

 Bring your tour groups (church, retirement, senior, etc).
 If you would like to experience our trails with a garden club expert guide, there is step-on guide service available with advanced reservations for $50, payable to the Ennis Garden Club.
 Tours are limited so sign up early.
 This is an approximately 2 hour tour and requires an empty seat for the guide on your bus, motorcoach, or van.
 For more information on this service and for fun sample itineraries for tour groups of what to see and do in Ennis, please contact the Ennis CVB.